Ravenscrag, Montreal: 1861 to 1863 : construction

 Towards the end of 1862, Hugh Allan hired the Italian painter Giuseppe Guidicini to decorate his new residence.
-For a month or two, between October 1862 and April 1863, the artist painted the decorations, particularly for the living room and the billiard room (converted into a library around 1865).
+For a month or two, between October 1862 and April 1863, the artist painted the decorations, particularly for the drawing room and the billiard room (converted into a library around 1865).
 During this same period, the firm of J. & W. Hilton furnished the library, and most likely the other reception rooms in the house.
-Hugh Allan also commissioned “a work” in marble around September 1862 from the Montreal sculptors Jules Souquère and Gervais Buffle (Souquère, Buffle & Co.), probably the Carrara marble fireplace mantel in the living room.
+Hugh Allan also commissioned “a work” in marble around September 1862 from the Montreal sculptors Jules Souquère and Gervais Buffle (Souquère, Buffle & Co.), probably the Carrara marble fireplace mantel in the drawing room.

 After 1862, changes were made to the architectural plans of the residence.
 Hugh Allan commissioned the architectural firm of Fowler & Roy, successors to William Spier & Son, to add reception rooms to the main building.
 Victor Roy then designed a ballroom and two antechambers, all located between the main building and the greenhouse.
 The greenhouse, which had already been planned in the original plans, was then moved or offset further south of the main building.
 Although these new rooms were designed by the architectural firm of Fowler & Roy, construction of these rooms would instead be under superintendence of the architectural firm of Hopkins & Wily around 1865.

 The original year of construction '1861' of Ravenscrag Stables, engraved on a cartouche above the main door.